VVOG

 VVOG is a football club from Harderwijk, Netherlands.
-They currently participate in the Derde Divisie (Saturday league).
+They currently participate in the Eerste Klasse, the fifth tier of the Dutch football league system.

 The club's name, Voetbalvereniging Ons Genoegen, translates as Football Club Our Pleasure.
 VVOG became the champion in Dutch Saturday and national amateur football in 1968.
 The club won the Districtsbeker for the East district in 2003.